Vortigern

 platforms are not easily seen because of the heather.

-There is also a spring near the centre of the fort
+There is also a spring near the centre of the fort (around

-occupied during the Romano-British period.
-Roman finds
+during the Romano-British period.
+Roman finds consist of

-century AD were found during the excavations of 1879.
+found during the excavations of 1879.
+In 1816, a hoard of

-There has been no modern excavation.
+within the inner Northeastern rampart.
+There has been no

-Access to Moel Fenlli is on a
+Access to Foel Fenlli is on a

-minor road between Llanbedr-Dyffryn-Clwyd and
+minor road between Llanbedr-Dyffryn-Clwyd and Tafarn-y-Gelyn.

 From Llanbedr-Dyffryn-Clwyd, turn off the A494 just after